AwesomesauceLabs/piglet-viewer/README.md

 :warning: I would love to add a `--help` option that prints the above message on STDOUT, but so far I can't figure out how to do it!

-### Specifying Command Line Options for Android and WebGL Builds
+### Using Command Line Options on Android/iOS/WebGL

-On some platforms (e.g. Android, WebGL), specifying command line options is either awkward or impossible.
+On Android/iOS/WebGL, specifying command line options is either awkward or impossible.
+On these platforms, you can still use command line options by putting them in a file named `StreamingAssets/piglet-viewer-args.txt` inside your Unity project.

-On such platforms, you can still use command line options by putting them in a file named `StreamingAssets/piglet-viewer-args.txt` inside your Unity project.
 The options are split on whitespace and can be specified across multiple lines.

 Here is an example of a valid `StreamingAssets/piglet-viewer-args.txt` file: